Crazy-James26/Actor-based-Multicore-Architecture-Simulator/README.md

 # Actor-based-Multicore-Architecture-Simulator

-It's a functional and timing hardware simulator based on SystemC, used to evaluate our actor-based multicore architecture.
+This is a functional and timing hardware simulator based on SystemC, used to evaluate our actor-based multicore architecture.

 Here is a brief introduction of our architecture: